 A doctor is usually able to diagnose depression based on symptoms.
 Doctors use specific lists of symptoms (criteria) to diagnose the different types of depressive disorders.
 To help distinguish depression from ordinary changes in mood, doctors determine whether the symptoms are causing significant distress or are impairing the person's ability to function.
 A previous history of depression or a family history of depression helps support the diagnosis.

 No test can confirm depression.
 However, laboratory tests may help a doctor determine whether depression is caused by a hormonal or other physical disorder.
 For example, blood tests are usually done to detect a thyroid disorder Overview of the Thyroid Gland The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
 The two halves (lobes) of the gland are connected... read more or vitamin deficiency Overview of Vitamins Vitamins are a vital part of a healthy diet.
 The recommended dietary allowance (RDA)—the amount most healthy people need each day to remain healthy—has been determined for most vitamins.
 A safe... read more .
-In younger people, tests may be done to detect drug use.
+Tests may be done to detect illicit drug use.

 People who have severely disturbed sleep may need to have sleep testing (polysomnography Testing ) to distinguish sleep disorders Insomnia and Excessive Daytime Sleepiness (EDS) The most commonly reported sleep-related problems are insomnia and excessive daytime sleepiness.
 Insomnia is difficulty falling asleep or staying asleep, waking up early, or a disturbance in... read more from depression.